NodesHub/dao_docs/docs/develop/how-to/ODISEOd/install-terrad.md

-# Install ODISEOd
+# Install achillesd

-`ODISEOd` is the command-line interface and daemon that connects to ODISEO and enables you to interact with the ODISEO blockchain.
+`achillesd` is the command-line interface and daemon that connects to ODISEO and enables you to interact with the ODISEO blockchain.
 ODISEO core is the official Golang reference implementation of the ODISEO node software.

-This guide is for developers who want to install `ODISEOd` and interact with ODISEO core without running a full node.
+This guide is for developers who want to install `achillesd` and interact with ODISEO core without running a full node.
 If you want to run a full node or join a network, visit [](../../../full-node/run-a-full-ODISEO-node/README.md).

 ### Prerequisites